7 min read

 Basic Bookkeeping Costs – Part Time vs. Full Time vs. Outsourced

 If basic bookkeeping is all that your company needs at this stage, you’ll need to decide whether to do the bookkeeping in-house or if you should outsource.
-If you decide to hire and manage a bookkeeper you’ll also have to decide whether the position is part-time or requires a full time, full charge bookkeeper.
+If you decide to hire and manage a bookkeeper you’ll also have to decide whether the position is part-time or requires full time.
 If you decide to outsource, there are a few ways to go including local bookkeeping services, local CPA firms that offer bookkeeping services and specialized, national outsourced bookkeeping firms.
 Let’s look into three different options your company could consider to fill this need...

 Part-Time Bookkeeping for Small to Medium Businesses

 The cost of a part-time bookkeeper can vary widely.
-Hourly rates for internal, part-time bookkeepers average around $20/hour depending on job description and location.
+Hourly rates for internal, part-time average around $21-23/hour depending on job description and location.
 They typically are performing basic bookkeeping duties and will need to be supervised and managed.

 Full-Time Bookkeeping for Small to Medium Businesses

-The current average full charge bookkeeper's salary fluctuates between $35,000 to $55,000 per year plus benefits and overhead, depending on your location.
-According to GlassDoor, current listings in high cost of living cities like New York or L.A. show full charge bookkeepers salaries creeping towards $70K.
+The current average full-charge bookkeeper's salary fluctuates between $48,000 to $70,000 per year plus benefits and overhead, depending on your location.
+According to Glassdoor, current listings in high cost of living cities like New York or L.A. show the salaries creeping towards $70K.
 In addition, you’ll need to add around 20% on top of salary for benefits and overhead including office space.

 You can expect a full charge bookkeeper to run operations associated with paying bills, billing clients, managing time-sheets and payroll, and processing financial statements at month end.
-As an owner of the business, you will still need to look over the end results to guarantee accuracy.
+As a business owner, you will still need to look over the end results to guarantee accuracy.

 Outsourcing Bookkeeping for Small to Medium Businesses

 Just as with hiring an internal bookkeeper and defining their role, you’ll have to decide which pieces of your financial management make sense to outsource including the bookkeeping function.
-The average price of outsourcing your bookkeeping needs ranges from $500 to $2,500 a month depending on the number of transactions and complexity of services required.
+The average price of outsourcing your bookkeeping needs ranges depending on the number of transactions and complexity of services required.
 A key benefit of Outsourcing is it gives you the ability to customize the services you receive to your bookkeeping needs.

 If either part-time or in-house bookkeeping is not the ideal solution, switching to outsourced bookkeeping or accounting could be your best option.
 Many businesses are concerned about switching over to outsourcing, not understanding how the pieces fit together with this model.
 But with today’s advancements in technology, outsourcing has never been easier.
 Outsourcing can provide advanced and less costly bookkeeping service than a typical in-house bookkeeper.